-(c) When any association or number of persons shall act, within this state, as a cor-
+(c) When any association or number of persons shall act, within this state, as a corporation without being duly incorporated.

 (2) Such action may be brought in the name of the state by a private person on his own complaint when the attorney-general refuses to act or when the office usurped pertains to a county, town, city, village or school district.